Travel Training Service

 Why do Travel Training?

-Travel Training helps with issues people face when using public transport including the fear of getting lost, being bullied, harassed, or discriminated against for having a learning disability.
+Travel Training helps with issues people face when using public transport such as the fear of getting lost or being discriminated against for having a learning disability.

 How does it work?

-After an initial interview and assessment with the learner and parents/carers, a training plan is designed for the individual – usually around 25 sessions, depending on previous travel experience and skills.
+After an initial interview and assessment are completed with the learner and when appropriate with their parents/carers, a training plan is designed – usually around 6 weeks, depending on previous travel experience and skills.

 During the training the level of support given is gradually reduced.
 Most of the training is done in a practical way and involves observations whilst out using public transport and crossing roads to make sure they are safe.

-It also shares valuable resources with the learners like the Avon & Somerset Police Safe Places Scheme and the Bristol Hate Crime Service that people can freely access to help them overcome issues like the fear of getting lost, harassment and bullying or other bad experiences.
+It also shares valuable resources with the learners like the Avon & Somerset Police Safe Places Scheme and the Bristol Hate Crime Service that people can freely access to help them overcome issues.

 More information about travel training